sumit0077/test/README.md

 <ul>Rigorous testing and debugging are necessary to identify and fix issues promptly </ul>

 ## <span style="color:#29c4f6">CONCLUSION
-Thank you for exploring the Adidas Help page and the Men's page in this repository.
-Each page is designed responsively, ensuring a seamless experience across devices.
+Thank you for exploring the IPL fanPoll page in this repository, page is designed responsively, ensuring a seamless experience across devices.
 Built with HTML and CSS, these pages deliver intuitive and informative content.

 #### <span style="color:#ef00ff">Achievement: